PapiHack/paytech-php-client/README.md

 ## TODO

 - tests: cover all use cases ✅
+- try to make a wrapper for IPN response
 - get the support team at [paytech.sn](https://paytech.sn) to clarify certain points
 - use mock instead of hitting real endpoint